philstainer/git-worktree/README.md

 - `gitWorktree.worktree.loggingLevel`: Info

+Should we close prompts when user loses focus

+- `gitWorktree.worktree.closeInputOnBlur`: True

 ### Clone Settings

 Set the name of the folder the bare repository contents will be push into